 First, “cheap” is relative and subjective.
 MSC Cruises feel like an inexpensive option to other cruise lines, but often by the time you add up all of the additional fees, they end up being very close in price to other similar lines like Carnival and Royal Caribbean.
 It’s clear that MSC Cruises is making a push into the USA market and they are discounting heavily on certain routes, but looking closer, there are some itineraries where MSC is definitely more expensive than the competition.

-MSC Cruises include only the basics, everything else is for a fee
+MSC Cruises includes only the basics, everything else is for a fee

 When considering MSC for a vacation, it’s good to know that the price you see may look good, but there are going to be extras, a LOT of extras.
 While this isn’t all bad, it’s important to understand.
 I fully believe in being able to craft my own vacation experience by starting with a base price and adding on what I want rather than feeling compelled to take advantage of included items that I’m not really interested in.
 With MSC, the cruise rates are affordable and sometimes downright cheap but plan for extras.
 Any food and beverage outside of the included main dining room and buffet are for an additional fee, entertainment is often fee-based, and drinks can add up fast (although there are MSC Drink packages)